0x90d/videoduplicatefinder/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for taking the time to fill out this bug report!

 ## Environment
- - OS: [e.g. Windows / Linux / Any]
+ - OS: [e.g. Windows / Linux / MacOS ]

 ## Describe the bug
  - A clear and concise description of the bug.